Implement JWT Authorization

 Configuring Qlik Cloud to allow iframe embedding in your web application

 Content Security Policy (CSP) is a browser mechanism for mitigating and preventing cross-site scripting (XSS) attacks.
-Setting a CSP header in the management console enables Qlik components embedded in external web applications to render and work properly.
+When you set a CSP header in the management console, Qlik components embedded in external web applications can render correctly.

 Conclusion